London is a city full of life and in constant movement - there is always something fascinating to do!

-9. Enjoy the Illuminature light festival
+9. Enjoy the Illuminature Festival of Lights

 Who doesn't love a good festival of lights?
-During the month of October, the Illuminature Festival is held at the London Wetland Centre in Barnes, a wildlife viewing center that is home to a multitude of birds, amphibians, butterflies and other creatures.
+During the month of October the Illuminature festival is held at the London Wetland Centre in Barnes, a wildlife viewing center that is home to a multitude of birds, amphibians, butterflies and other creatures.

-At dusk you can explore nature in a different and very original way, strolling through the ponds and reed beds that have been decorated with huge tunnels of light, colorful water lilies and large lamps depicting animals such as swans, owls, flamingos and more.
+At dusk you can explore nature in a different and very original way, walking through the ponds and reed beds that have been decorated with huge tunnels of light, colorful water lilies and large lamps depicting animals such as swans, owls, flamingos and more.

 To participate in the activity you need to get a ticket, which you can book on the center's website.
 At the exit you will have got some cool pictures to upload to Instagram!